Tecdiary/wims-guide/install/index.md

 If you have purchased standard license, please run install dependencies before following these steps by running `composer install`
 :::

-::: warning Requirements
+::: warning Server Requirements
-**PHP 7.4+ & MySQL 5.7.8+, Installer will check other requirements**
+**PHP 8.0.3+ & MySQL 5.7.8+, Installer will check other requirements**
 :::

 ::: warning Installing on cPanel?
 Please don't upload the files to `public_html` directory but create `wims` directory one level above (outside public_html) in main directory that is not accessible by public and then upload the files to this `wims` directory.
 Lastly create subdomain that points to the `wims/public` directory.
 Now replace the `yourdomain.com` below with `subdomain.yourdoamin.com`
 :::

-::: warning Installing locally?
-Please add a virtual host that should point to public directory in wims `full/path/to/wims/public` directory then access the virtual host in browser.
-:::

 ::: tip
 If you need to install in as main domain `yourdomain.com` but not subdoamin `subdomain.yourdoamin.com`, you still follow the above instructions and then create symbolic link for public_html `ln -s /wims/public /public_html`.
 You can check with your host about this and tell them that you want to secure Laravel installation.
+If that is no possible then you can upload to `public_html` folder and apache `.htaccess` will redirect traffic to the public folder.
+:::

+::: warning Installing locally?
+Please add a virtual host that should point to public directory in wims `full/path/to/wims/public` directory then access the virtual host in browser.
 :::

 You can access the installer by adding `/install` at the end of your domain i.e,